Skip to content

 • Content from mcp.send frames is sent directly to the MCP server’s stdin (so JSONRPC messages must include newline endings)

-In your monitoring window, you should see a mcp.spawn and then a mcp.running frame appear, indicating the generator has started successfully.
+In your monitoring window, you should see a mcp.spawn and then a mcp.running frame appear, indicating the service has started successfully.

 Sending Commands Through the Stream